 Budgetary Controls: The annual budget serves as the foundation for NBU's financial planning and control.
 New Braunfels Utilities is required by Board policy to adopt an annual financial plan, which covers the upcoming fiscal year in detail and incorporates a plan for an additional 19 fiscal years.
 Monthly revenue and expense reports and quarterly capital expenditure reports provide information to evaluate actual results against budget projections.
-A formal presentation of financial activity is given to the Board of Trustees at each monthly meeting.
+A formal presentation of financial activity is given to the Board of Trustees at each scheduled meeting.
 Additionally, the management of NBU maintains budgetary controls and follows established procedures to prepare the annual financial plan before final approval by the Board.

-Summary Revenue and Expenses: For the fiscal year ended July 31, 2021, operating revenues totaled \$244.0 million, and operating expenses totaled \$239.8 million.
-Purchased power costs represented 71.9 percent, or \$172.3 million, of total operating expenses.
-Transmission and distribution expenses were approximately \$7.2 million, or 3.0 percent, of operating expenses, and all direct water-related expenditures totaled \$15.7 million, or 6.5 percent, of operating expenses.
-The remaining operating expenses included \$24.5 million for depreciation and amortization and \$20.0 million for customer service and general and administrative expenses.
-Net non-operating expense (including interest) was \$17.7 million, resulting in total net loss before contributions of \$13.4 million.
-The reported net loss is mainly due to the higher power costs incurred from Winter Storm Uri.
-New Braunfels Utilities experienced customer growth over the past fiscal year as electric and water meters increased by 2,707 or 5.9 percent, and 3,183, or 7.3 percent, respectively.
+Summary Revenue and Expenses: For the fiscal year ended July 31, 2022, operating revenues totaled \$220.6 million, and operating expenses totaled \$195.3 million.
+Purchased power costs represented 60.4%, or \$117.9 million, of total operating expenses.
+Transmission and distribution expenses were approximately \$7.1 million, or 3.6%, of operating expenses, and all direct water-related expenditures totaled \$17.7 million, or 9.0%, of operating expenses.
+The remaining operating expenses included \$30.4 million for depreciation and amortization and \$22.2 million for customer service and general and administrative expenses.
+Net non-operating expense (including interest) was \$21.8 million, resulting in total net income before contributions of \$3.4 million.
+The reported net income is mainly due to the higher revenues due to increased customer base and usage.
+New Braunfels Utilities experienced customer growth over the past fiscal year as electric, and water meters increased by 3,125 or 6.4%, and 4,057, or 8.6%, respectively.

-Working Capital: At July 31, 2021, NBU's current assets of \$153.6 million were 1.4 times its current liabilities of \$114.1 million.
+Working Capital: At July 31, 2022, NBU's current assets of \$191.6 million were 1.8 times its current liabilities of \$106.3 million.
 This strong working capital ratio reflects the continuance of managing an investment portfolio with a substantial portion of investments having a maturity of less than one year.
-By maintaining short-duration investments, NBU can fund its operating and capital project activities as planned and selectively determine any future bond issuance timing.
-Overall, NBU had a net positive working capital of \$39.5 million on July 31, 2021, compared to a net working positive of \$53.7 million on July 31, 2020.
+By maintaining short duration investments, NBU can fund its operating and capital project activities as planned and selectively determine any future bond issuance timing.
+Overall, NBU had a net positive working capital of \$85.3 million at July 31, 2022, compared to a net positive working capital of \$39.8 million at July 31, 2021.
+NBU collected from its customers \$35 million in fiscal year 2022 in order to pay off the taxable note in March of 2023.

 Investments: New Braunfels Utilities' Investment Policy satisfies the Public Funds Investment Act's statutory requirements and serves as a guideline for all NBU funds' investment.
-New Braunfels Utilities' Investment Policy is reviewed annually by the Board of Trustees.
+The NBU Investment Policy is reviewed annually by the Board of Trustees.
 In compliance with appropriate laws and the NBU Investment Policy, the cash management program is designed to keep principal and interest at minimum risk, maintain reasonable liquidity to meet obligations, and maximize return through the use of a competitive, effective yield comparison of various investment sources.
-For fiscal year 2021, net interest income from investments (including mark-to-market adjustments) was \$236,496.
-The market-to-market adjustments resulted in a net decrease in the fair value of investments of \$319,776.
+For fiscal year 2022, net interest income from investments (including mark-to-market adjustments) was \$470,618, while the market to market adjustments resulted in a net decrease in the fair value of investments of \$1,275,207.